microsoft/VirtualClient/website/docs/guides/3-server-client/3-server-client.md

     sudo ./VirtualClient --clientId=TestServer --profile=GET-STARTED-REDIS.json --profile=MONITORS-NONE.json --iterations=1 --packages=https://virtualclient.blob.core.windows.net/packages --layoutPath=layout.json
     ```
 - Notice the two commands are exactly the same except the `--clientId`.
 The clientId is default to the machine name.
 You don't need to pass in `clientId` if the `name` in layout.json matches your actual machine name.
+- `--layoutPath` should point to the layout json file you just created.
+Relative and absolute paths are both supported.
+- The two VC will install Redis on server, Memtier on client, handshake, and then start the benchmarking.

-- The benchmark might run for about 10 minutes, get a cup of coffee.
+- The benchmark might run for about 10 minutes, get a cup of ☕.

 ## Read results and logs